Kathy Karpan: Early career

 Karpan's first journalism job was at the Cody Enterprise.
 After Roncalio was elected, he hired Karpan as his staff assistant and press secretary.
 Roncalio later lost his campaign for the Senate in 1966.
 After a few short-term jobs, Karpan returned to the University of Wyoming to pursue a master’s degree in American studies.
 She protested against the dismissal of the Black 14 from the school's football team in October 1969.
 One month later, she protested the Vietnam War at a march in Washington, D.C., and wrote about her experience in an unofficial student publication, Free Lunch.
 She finished her coursework, but could not select a topic for her thesis.
 Karpan then worked in Canberra for several months, converting political stories from print media to broadcasting at the Australian capital.

 In 1970, Roncalio regained his seat in the House of Representatives, and hired Karpan to be his chief of staff.
 Karpan returned to the University of Wyoming in January 1975 to finish her master's thesis on Jack R. Gage, former secretary of state and governor of Wyoming.
 In 1978, Karpan graduated with a Juris Doctor degree from the University of Oregon School of Law.
 From 1979 to 1981, Karpan worked as an attorney in the Economic Development Administration of the United States Department of Commerce.
 She first served as deputy director for congressional relations, then as the acting deputy legal counsel after passing the bar exam.

 During the 1982 Senate election, Karpan served as campaign manager for Rodger McDaniel, but McDaniel was defeated by the incumbent Republican, Malcolm Wallop.
 She then served as an assistant attorney general in the office of the Wyoming Attorney General from 1983 to 1984, under Archie G. McClintock.
 Her duties included representing the state's boards and commissions.
 In her role as counsel for the Wyoming Board of Medicine, Karpan helped the board investigate allegations of sexual misconduct concerning John Story, a physician from Lovell.
 The board revoked Story's license.

 Karpan supported Senator Gary Hart during the 1984 Democratic presidential primaries, and served as a delegate for Hart to the Democratic National Convention.
-Governor Edgar Herschler appointed her as director of the Wyoming Department of Health and Social Services, and she took office on December 1984.
+Governor Edgar Herschler appointed her as director of the Wyoming Department of Health and Social Services, and she took office in December 1984.
 She reorganized the department's budget, and in response to a legislative budget reduction, eliminated 10 administrative positions to prioritize client-facing positions at the agency's county offices.
 She resigned on June 5, 1986, to run for secretary of state.
 She was succeeded by Lawrence Cohen.